-- Local authorities will be provided with an allocation for both medium sized family homes (2 and 3 bed), which we expect to be the majority of demand for this cohort, as well as a smaller volume of 4+ bed larger family homes here referred to as 'large resettlement units'. - We expect LAHF R3 resettlement funding to be used to increase access to settled accommodation (so delivering resettlement homes as temporary Page 45 accommodation will not be appropriate other than in exceptional in exceptional in exceptional in exceptional in exceptional in exception in exceptio
+- Local authorities will be provided with an allocation for both medium sized family homes (2 and 3 bed), which we expect to be the majority of demand for this cohort, as well as a smaller volume of 4+ bed larger family homes here referred to as 'large resettlement units'. - We expect LAHF R3 resettlement funding to be used to increase access to settled accommodation (so delivering resettlement homes as temporary Page 25 accommodation will not be appropriate other than in exceptional Agenda Item 7 circumstances).